Observance of 5th November Act 1605: Provisions

 The act required that all "Ministers in every Cathedral and Parish Church, or other usual Place for Common Prayer … shall always upon the fifth Day of November say Morning Prayer, and give unto Almighty God Thanks for this most happy Deliverance".
 During the service the minister had to "publickly, distinctly and plainly" read out the text of the act.

 It further required all persons to "diligently and faithfully resort to the Parish Church or Chapel accustomed" on 5 November and "to abide orderly and soberly during the Time of said Prayers, Preaching or other Services of God."

 Every minister was required to give warning to his parishioners publicly in the church at morning prayer on the Sunday beforehand.

 The act prescribed no penalties or other consequences should its requirements be breached.

 Influence

 The act was one of the first examples of legislative commemoration, serving as a template for similar legislation requiring commemoration of the Virginian massacre (1622), the Irish Rebellion (1641), the execution of Charles I (1649), and the Stuart Restoration (1660) on Royal Oak Apple Day.

-Repeal
+Subsequent developments

-The whole act was repealed on 25 March 1859 by section 1 of, and the schedule to, the Anniversary Days Observance Act 1859 (22 Vict. c.
-2).
+The whole act was repealed for England and Wales by section 1 of, and the schedule to, the Anniversary Days Observance Act 1859 (22 Vict. c.
+2), which came into force on 25 March 1859.

+The whole act was repealed for the Isle of Man by section 1(2) of, and schedule 2 to, the Statute Law Revision (Isle of Man) Act 1991, which came into force on 25 July 1991.